RyanWri/afeka-big-data-course/README.md

 ![Processing Cluster](architecture/images/processing_cluster.png)

+**Prerequisite**: We are running pyspark through jupyter notebook and we assume that the spark context and sqlcontext are well defined, in a real world scenario we will prefer to use spark session and have full control over the spark session itself.
 The processing cluster orchestrates the Spark ETL pipeline for super-resolution:

 1. **Fetch Batch**: Reads raw images from the S3 input bucket (or local storage, for a proof-of-concept).